Ruben-Curtin/drupalStudentCRM/modules/student_crm/crm_case/README.txt

 1. The first step is to customize your table in module.install by adding any column tables specific to your entity.

-Your would only every really need to change the Model entity and Model type as ModelType is simply there to provide a means to represent your different entity bundles.
+Your would only every really need to change the CRMCase entity and CRMCase type as CRMCaseType is simply there to provide a means to represent your different entity bundles.

 Also keep in mind that if you can get away with adding data only in serialized form in